RakeshJV2000/myportfolio/README.md

 - Leveraged **Transformers** and **Autoencoders** in Python to analyze the impact of artists and lyrics on song popularity.
 - Developed an **ETL** pipeline using **web scraping** techniques to extract lyrical data for over 20,000 songs and generate artist indicator scores based on Twitter and YouTube engagement analysis.
 - Designed a **hybrid model** with advanced features which achieved a 12% improvement in prediction accuracy.

-### Medical Imaging Analysis with Deep Learning | _Tensorflow, CNNs, OpenCV_
-- Developed an **ensemble** of neural networks capable of categorizing X-ray images according to the degree of osteoarthritis and providing a probability of progressing to the next stage.
-- Constructed a network of CNNs: **EfficientNet, DenseNet, InceptionV3, and Mobilenet**, to categorize images
-- Attained an accuracy of 99% with the ensemble model and each model achieved an accuracy of around 94%.
-- Implemented **Mask R-CNN** for **image segmentation** to precisely isolate injury regions in X-rays for calculation of inter-bone distance, and obtained an IOU score of 84% in image segmentation.
-- Created **ground truth** masks for over 1000 X-ray images for segmentation purposes.

 ### Statistical Hypothesis Test | _R_
 - Conducted robust **hypothesis testing** on automobile attributes (150 data points) addressing both **MNAR** and **MCAR** missing value mechanisms using appropriate techniques.